User-764Q/how_hard_was_s8_Alone/README.md

 # how_hard_was_s8_Alone
-How hard was Season 8 of alone compared to previous seasons
+How hard was the History Channel Season 8 of Alone compared to previous seasons.